-REVEREND LEO WOODBERRY: Oh, yes.
-Absolutely.
-So the ancestral connection, you know, my family, my wife's family, both my parents are from this community.
-As a child, I remember going into the woods and chasing the chickens and being on my grandmother's farm and working with my grandfather, who was a sharecropper on the other side of my family.
-And, you know, I don't even remember the first time I went fishing and going hunting with my father.
-And my vision for the future is a world where we're dealing no longer with civil rights but with human rights.
-And the basic human right are that everyone has access to clean air, clean water, and clean land.
-And we can only do that when we do what doctor King said, but I'd like to paraphrase it.
-We must move swiftly from a profit oriented society to a people oriented society, and may I add a planet oriented society as well.
-And only when we put people and planet first and not profits will we be able to be good stewards of the land, to restore the land, and make sure that life, liberty, and the pursuit of happiness are not merely words, but a reality that is actualized for each and every human being every day.
+REVEREND LEO WOODBERRY: Oh yes, absolutely.
+So the ancestral connection, my family, my wife's family, both my parents are from this community.
+As a child, I remember going into into the woods and chasing the chickens and being on my grandmother's farm and working with my grandfather who is a sharecropper.
+My vision for the future is a world where we are dealing no longer with civil rights, but with human rights and the basic human rights are that everyone has access to clean air, clean water, and clean land.
+And we can only do that when we do what, Dr. King said, but I'd like to paraphrase it.
+We must move swiftly from a profit-oriented society to a people-oriented society.
+And may I add a planet-oriented society as well?
+And only when we put people and planet first and not profits will we be able to be good stewards of the land to restore the land and make sure that life, liberty, and the pursuit of happiness are not merely words, but a reality that is actualized for each and every human being every day.

-LAURA FLANDERS: Alright.
+LAURA FLANDERS: Right.
 Sign me up for your church.
-Thank you all of you.
+Thank you, all of you.
 It's been a pleasure talking to you.
 We really appreciate it.
-Thank you.